Liz Weston: 5 guidelines for holiday tipping

 A tip roughly equal to the cost of a single visit might be appropriate for:

-—Dog walkers and groomers
+- Dog walkers and groomers

-—Personal trainers
+- Personal trainers

-—Pool cleaners
+- Pool cleaners

-—Snow shovelers
+- Snow shovelers

-—Hairstylists or barbers
+- Hairstylists or barbers

-—Massage therapists, facialists and manicurist
+- Massage therapists, facialists and manicurist

 For others, Post says, amounts can vary: